jpegleg/dark-star-controller/README.md

 The reactions can be done based on crossing thresholds and then not done again until "healed" and a second event crosses the threshold, etc.

 The reactions are coded in `reactions.rs`, by default mostly they are collecting the kernel message buffer and running other commands like ps and df, but also doing some disk space cleaning and some other example.
-The output is simply going to STDOUT, which can be used adhoc and interactively on the CLI or daemonized if run within a container or systemd, which will then jave the STDOUT data be collected within the logging system.
+The output is simply going to STDOUT, which can be used adhoc and interactively on the CLI or daemonized if run within a container or systemd, which will then have the STDOUT data be collected within the logging system.
 The logging may then be further used by other systems for further event correlation and data analysis.

 <b>Adjust the reactions to what is needed before running on a real system!</b>